-- Previously considered nonvacant parcels that were zoned General Commercial or a Castro Valley Business District Specific Plan designation not currently allowing residential uses - In one case (parcel 413 001503302) a business owner's property was previously miszoned as Public; the owner has expressed a desire to close his business and transition the parcel to residential use, requiring rezoning. - Large parking lots - Publicly held land, where agencies have notified the Alameda County Planning Department of their intent to sell it during the planning period. - Vacant lots in Fairview and northern Castro Valley
+- Previously considered nonvacant parcels that were zoned General Commercial or a Castro Valley Business District Specific Plan designation not currently allowing residential uses - In one case (parcel 413 001503302) a business owner's property was previously miszoned as Public; the owner has expressed a desire to close his business and transition the parcel to residential use, requiring rezoning. - Larger sites previously considered for projects, such as Cherryland Place.
+By increasing the density of allowable residential use, the County will commit to making these sites more viable. - Large parking lots - Publicly held land, where agencies have notified the Alameda County Planning Department of their intent to sell it during the planning period. - Vacant lots in Fairview and northern Castro Valley

 Sites are proposed for zones that either match nearby residential uses, enable higher densities such that the lots can be used for lower income densities, or enable higher densities of above moderate income densities, in the caser of vacant lots in Fairview and Northern Castro Valley.
 Parcels proposed for rezoning were discussed at MAC meetings and on the Housing Element update website while the first and second Housing Element drafts were being written.
-Sites will further be discussed throughout the public comment period.
-For more details on public engagement, see Appendix E.On February 9, 2023, some landowners met with staff to discuss rezoning opportunities.
-The properties of owners who made clear that they were uninterested in developing housing on their land during the planning period (in the next 8 years from 2023 to 2031) were removed from the sites inventory.
-In Fall 2023, letters were sent to all landowners in the sites inventory at that time discussing the Housing Element Overlay Combining District.
-On March 21, 2024, an All-MAC (Municipal Advisory Committee) meeting was hosted by the Planning Department to discuss changes in the sites inventory in preparation for the second Housing Element draft; this meeting primarily focused on additional proposed rezonings.
+Sites were discussed throughout the public comment period for the first and second drafts of the Housing Element and will be of significant focus during the public comment period for the 3rd Housing Element Draft.
+For more details on public engagement, see Appendix